Sierra17/SparseCCA/README.md

 # SparseCCA
-Implementations of solvers for CCA with missing values
+Implementations of efficient solvers for CCA with missing values